parinpan/protoevent/README.md

 ProtoEvent is an event-based TCP/UDP connection handling in Golang.
 It's simple and not exploiting too much the basic functionality of making a new protocol connection.
 Basically, ProtoEvent reimplements `net.Listener` and `net.Conn`  interface to have extended ability of capturing various events happened in network communication.

 # Background
-It's painful enough when you have to look after your simple network application codebase which is not well-organized ends up with producing more spagetthi code.
+It's painful enough when you have to look after your simple network application codebase which is not well-organized ends up with producing more spaghetti code.
 At least, we're now able to organize the application logics based on a certain event.

 # Installation
 ```